 There is a lot to learn about your new university and much of that information can be found in the handbooks and emails that are sent to you before you arrive at DMU.
-It is a lot to take in, so do consider also attending a FREE summer school or a preparation day on campus for undergraduate offer-holders.
+It is a lot to take in, so do consider also attending any preparation days on campus for undergraduate offer-holders.
 Look out for an email invitation a few weeks before your course commences.

 It looks as if absolutely everyone is having a great time.
 Lots of students worry that they are the only one who needs more time to settle in.